Seeking is a project I started in 2010, and since then it has grown to over 150 articles and other resources.

-My goal for Seeking has always been to provide thoughtful introductory material helpful to people exploring religious witchcraft that will leave options for them (whether they practice on their own, with a larger community, or in a particular tradition.)
-Over time, I’ve made a particular focus on:
+My goal has always been to provide thoughtful material for people exploring religious witchcraft or looking to figure out more options for their practice, whether that’s practicing on their own, in a larger community, or in a particular community.

-- Explaining things other books and sources often gloss over (like what to do when there is conflicting information).
+- Things other books and sources often gloss over (like how to sort out conflicting information, or where some ideas come from).

-- How to learn about Pagan topics, both from libraries and written material, and from other sources like ritual.
+- How to learn about Pagan topics, both from conventional academic sources (like books and libraries), but also from ritual and personal practice.